floresclaudiaa/SQL/README.md

-# SQL
+# SQL Projects

-This is a collection of my SQL projects
+This is a collection of my SQL projects.